dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2019-12-30-Relevance-Of-Guru.md

 header:
      teaser: /assets/images/wiapost/5115-Relevance-Of-Guru.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Relevance Of Guru](/assets/images/wiapost/5115-Relevance-Of-Guru.jpg)

-## Relevance Of Guru
+# Relevance Of Guru

 Without Questions in life what is the need for a Guru?
 If my questions are well defined then do I need a Guru?